AAA – Memphis Redbirds

 AA – Springfield Cardinals

-Current Standing – Fourth and last place, seven games behind the Tulsa Drillers (Rockies)
+Current Standing – Tied with the Arkansas Travelers (Angels) for second, six games behind the Tulsa Drillers (Rockies)

 Of Note -